fefas/blog.fefas.net/index.md

-Through software with quality, my main goal is to contribute to the open source community and also to the companies which are engaged in creating innovative solutions that improve people's lives.
+Through software with quality, my main goal is to contribute to the open source community and also to the companies which are engaged in creating innovative solutions that improve peoples' lives.

 I will write and leave on this page posts about what I learn daily that should be important to others developers.
 I hope the content may be helpful for you